plucia-mitre/pickled-canary_sandbox/README.md

 ## Download

-The pre-built `treesearchtool` may be downloaded from the Releases Page (**Coming soon**).
+The pre-built `treesearchtool` is located in the ZIP file found on the Releases page.
+Once the file is unzipped, open the `pickled_canary_rust_tools` directory to find the search tool.
 The search tool should be from the same release as was used to compile your patterns.

 # Python Library